os-js/manual.os-js.org/src/v3/install/README.md

 ## Setup

-Clone the official boilerplate repository (or download a [compressed version](https://github.com/os-js/OS.js/releases) of latest release):
+Clone the official boilerplate repository (or download and extract a [compressed version](https://github.com/os-js/OS.js/releases) of latest release).

 > **[info] The official repository is intended for you to use as a boilerplate to create your own distributions of OS.js.
-You can safely remove any files beloning to git afterwards if you used git, as well as modify the structure and included files as you see fit.**
+You can safely remove the `.git` directory afterwards if you used git, as well as modify the structure and included files as you see fit.**

 ```bash
 git clone -b master --single-branch https://github.com/os-js/OS.js.git
 cd OS.js
 ```

+> Use any (GUI) application you want to clone or download & extract the boilerplate onto your system instead of performing the commands above.
+> Note that the rest of the process is usually done via the terminal (or command-line), so make surer that you're inside the installation directory
+> before proceeding with the procedure.

 You can now proceed with using one of two methods: [Manual](#manual-setup) or [Docker](#docker-setup).